dotnet/docs/docs/standard/language-independence.md

 ## Cross-language interoperability

-Language independence has a number of possible meanings.
+Language independence has a few possible meanings.
 One meaning involves seamlessly consuming types written in one language from an app written in another language.
 A second meaning, which is the focus of this article, involves combining code written in multiple languages into a single .NET assembly.

 The following example illustrates cross-language interoperability by creating a class library named Utilities.dll that includes two classes, `NumericLib` and `StringLib`.
 The `NumericLib` class is written in C#, and the `StringLib` class is written in Visual Basic.
 Here's the source code for `StringUtil.vb`, which includes a single member, `ToTitleCase`, in its `StringLib` class.